Telehealth has made it easier for patients to book medical follow-up appointments, which is particularly important for people with chronic diseases.

 Professor Andrew Georgiou and his co-authors believe that telehealth has been a “game changer” in general practice.

-“At some points, telehealth actually exceeded face-to-face [consults],” Professor Georgiou said in a radio interview.
+“At some points, telehealth actually exceeded face-to-face [consults],” Professor Georgiou told Hope 103.2.

 He believes a major concern for general practice is continuity of care, the repeated contact between a patient and a doctor.